Changissnz/selfinterest/README.md

 most cases, except for ones such as those involving projectiles.
 Currency is an example of the efficiency that human beings have aimed for in their interactions of material and socio-political gains or losses.
-Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated with currency.
+Currency typically weighs less than the material exchanged for it, and cannot be qualitatively compared with services that are compensated with currency, in the direct sense.
 Yet, in ordered societies, the official economy operates by currency rather than arbitrary barter.
 Currency is a medium that represents the value of all products and services of value, and the power above it that is the terms of the valuation market is the base of support for the continuation of the currency, the medium for the ends of value through exchange and possession.
 Perhaps this is one of the reasons why the possession or control of currency cannot guarantee the "will of the people"; however, the "will of the people" is a topic outside the confines of this discussion on media.
 There is a subcategory where currency is relevant that is a little puzzling, perhaps pathological as well, to think on.
 The medium of currency is designed to be exchanged, typically between at least two